 The simple choice of spectacle frame shape and design can also have an impact on how thick your lenses are, therefore it is essential that you get the right advice for both frame and lenses to maximise the look of your glasses.
 Our qualified professionals can offer that advice.
 We will offer quality solutions for every prescription lens requirement and provide you with a portfolio of products that is unsurpassed.

 We have researched the frames for you; speaking with manufacturers and suppliers throughout the globe from Denmark to Austria, from Italy to London, and we believe that our stock has a fantastic range of quality frames; from inexpensive but well engineered budget lines, to the exclusive Porsche Design and Silhouette Eyewear collections.

-We also stock many other brands such as Cazal, Stepper, Walter & Herbert, Rodenstock, William Morris, Marma London and many more.
+We also stock many other brands such as Cazal, Stepper, Walter & Herbert, Rodenstock, Jasper Conran, Marma London and many more.
 An introduction to our current frame collection can be found by clicking the link below.

 It is sometimes not possible to find one pair of spectacles which is equally good for every application for every wearer.
 Ask for advice!
 Even the best glasses can only provide their optimum function if the lenses are really perfectly fitted in front of the eyes.
 If the fit of the frame on the face is not adjusted - as is the case with ready-mades - the eyes may be subjected to increased strain and there may be incompatibility with the lenses.

 General Optical Council advice states - "The prescribing and dispensing of spectacles are very closely linked and it is often in the best interests of the patient to have spectacles dispensed where the eyes were examined.
 It is often more difficult to resolve any problems you may have with your spectacles when prescribing and supply are separated".